Unleash/unleash/website/docs/reference/integrations/jira-cloud-plugin-usage.md

 <Figure caption="Once active, the Unleash plugin adds a button labeled 'connect toggle' to the issue." img="/img/jira-cloud-issue-button.png" />

-Clicking this button opens a dialog where you first select an Unleash Project to connect toggle from,
+Use the issue's "connect toggle" button to open a dialog.

+There are a few steps to connect a toggle:

+1. Select the Unleash project that contains the toggle:

 ![Jira Cloud: connect feature toggle form.
 The project selection dropdown contains all Unleash projects](/img/jira-cloud-select-project-expanded.png)